 Filtration continues to be one of the most popular water purification systems because of its portability, affordability, durability, and ease of use.

 Portable Water Filters

-Water filters can come in smaller, portable forms which are convenient for travel and outdoor activities.
+Water filters can come in smaller, portable forms, which are convenient for travel and outdoor activities.
 Those who go hiking and backpacking often come across bodies of fresh water such as lakes and rivers.
-While lakes and rivers are considered fresh in comparison to seawater, they still need to be filtered before drinking due to the presence of sediment and potential bacteria.
-Having a portable water filter handy will eliminate the worry of ingesting harmful contaminants such as bacteria, parasites, sedimentary rock.
+While lakes and rivers are considered fresh compared to seawater, they still need to be filtered before drinking due to sediment and potential bacteria.
+A portable water filter will eliminate the worry of ingesting harmful contaminants such as bacteria, parasites, and sedimentary rock.

 Read our article on portable water filters for a detailed guide on how they work and which brands to use.

 Recommended Portable Water Filter: Survivor Filter PRO

 With a pore size of 0.01 microns, the Survivor Filter PRO is a portable water filter capable of removing bacteria, viruses, and parasites.
 With a 500mL per minute flowrate, this filter is an excellent choice for backpacking and survival situations.

 - Filter Capacity: 26,000 Gallons

 - 3-stage Filtration System